 This is our newest residence option, thanks to an exciting partnership between Thomas College and Snow Pond Center for the Arts.
-Students who are at least 21 years old have the option to live on a gorgeous 40-acre property along Messalonskee Lake.
-The residential space, located 10 minutes from campus, is a two-story building with 28 single bedrooms, shared bathrooms, a common living area, a full kitchen, and laundry facilities.
+Students who have at least 2 years of experience in a degree seeking program have the option to live on a gorgeous 40-acre property along Messalonskee Lake.
+The residential space, located 10 minutes from campus, is a two-story building with 28 single bedrooms, shared bathrooms, a common living area, a kitchen, and laundry facilities.
 Incredible camp amenities like studio spaces, tennis and basketball courts, docks, and trails for walking and snowshoeing are also available to all residents.
 Because Snow Pond is off campus, residents must have their own transportation to and from campus.
-NOTE: Specific guidelines and policies for Snow Pond are under review and will be available before the start of the fall 2023 semester.